 Circuit Breakers

 Circuit breakers protect push mode endpoints from cascading failures.
 When a function’s HTTP endpoint returns repeated errors, the circuit opens to stop sending requests.
 After a timeout, a single probe request tests recovery.
-If it succeeds, the circuit closes and normal traffic resumes.
+If it succeeds, the circuit closes and normal traffic resumes; if it fails, the open window re-arms.

 How It Works